If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 You cannot get syphilis from kissing, hugging, sharing baths or towels, swimming pools, toilet seats or from sharing cups, plates or cutlery.

-You will nearly always be advised to repeat the blood test after three months.
+You will be advised to repeat the blood test after three months.
 This is because a positive result may detect antibodies from a previous episode that was successfully treated (and therefore you may actually be free from syphilis) and when you do in fact have syphilis, you can get a negative result at first because the antibodies may not be detectable for the first three months after infection.

 This treatment is very effective for both first and second stage syphilis and should cure it.
 Syphilis can also be treated and cured in the latent and third stages but treatment cannot reverse any damage that has already been done to your body.